NicolBolas/Proposal-Ideas/Trivial Operations.md

 What we need is a function which will begin the lifetime of `Type`, but preserve the contents of the memory it is being built within.
 However, it also needs to do this only for types where it is reasonable to be able to do so.

+P0593 has some interaction with this part of the proposal.
+However, it does not make this part unnecessary in all cases, such as when converting from a `U` to a `T` in-situ.
+P0593 can only convert from an array of bytes into a `T`.
+Similarly, `std::bitcast` cannot perform an in-situ object conversion while preserving the value representation.

 ## Trivial Copy Construct

 When reading memory from an arbitrary source whose value representation matches a C++ object, the typical idiom for accessing it is to do this: